Hunt prioritises tackling inflation over tax cuts amid pressure from Tory MPs

 Jeremy Hunt’s comments will irk some Conservatives pushing for a pre-election giveaway.

-Jeremy Hunt will say he is prioritising tackling inflation over tax cuts, in a blow to Tory MPs clamouring for a pre-election giveaway.
+Jeremy Hunt said he is prioritising tackling inflation over tax cuts, in a blow to Tory MPs clamouring for a pre-election giveaway.

-In his first Mansion House speech as Chancellor on Monday, he will say that bringing down soaring prices “puts more money into people’s pockets than any tax cut”.
+In his first Mansion House speech as Chancellor on Monday, he said that bringing down soaring prices “puts more money into people’s pockets than any tax cut”.

 The comments will further alarm Conservatives who have been pressing for reduced taxes to help drive economic growth and win over voters, as the party trails Labour in the polls.

-Before setting out longer-term reforms to make UK capital markets more attractive, Mr Hunt will say there can be no sustainable growth without abolishing inflation.
+Before setting out longer-term reforms to make UK capital markets more attractive, Mr Hunt said there can be no sustainable growth without abolishing inflation.

 Rishi Sunak wants to halve inflation to about 5% by the end of the year, but the rate has stubbornly remained at 8.7%.

-Mr Hunt is expected to say: “In January, the Prime Minister made halving inflation this year the first of his five priorities.
+Mr Hunt said: “In January, the Prime Minister made halving inflation this year the first of his five priorities.
 Delivering sound money is our number one focus.

 “That means taking responsible decisions on public finances, including public sector pay, because more borrowing is itself inflationary.